NetComposer/nksip/doc/guide/receiving_requests.md

 ## Backend

-NkSIP uses the NkSERVICE (https://github.com/Nekso/nkservice) framework to process services, that offers some callbacks on its own (se https://github.com/Nekso/nkservice/blob/master/src/nkservice_callbacks.erl).
+NkSIP uses the NkSERVICE (https://github.com/Nekso/nkservice) framework to process services, and it offers some callbacks [on its own](https://github.com/Nekso/nkservice/blob/master/src/nkservice_callbacks.erl).

-Under the hood, each started Service starts a new standard OTP _gen_server_ process, registered under the same _internal name_ of the Service.
+Under the hood, each started service starts a new standard OTP _gen_server_ process, registered under the same _internal name_ of the service.
+See [start a Service](start_a_service.md).

-Its state is created while starting the Service, in the call to [init/2](../reference/callback_functions.md#init2), and can be used implementing the callbacks [handle_call/3](../reference/callback_functions.md#handle_call3), [handle_cast/2](../reference/callback_functions.md#handle_cast2) and [handle_info/2](../reference/callback_functions.md#handle_info2).
-You can use this process as a standard OTP gen_server process for your application, for example to control the concurrent access any resource (like the ETS supporting the Service variables).
-However, the state mamangement is very different from a standard gen_server: it is always an `map()`, where you can add your own keys.

-When you (or any other process by the matter) calls `gen_server:call/2,3`, `gen_server:cast/2` or sends a message to the registered application's process (the same as the _internal name_), NkSIP will call [handle_call/3](../reference/callback_functions.md#handle_call3), [handle_cast/2](../reference/callback_functions.md#handle_cast2) and [handle_info/2](../reference/callback_functions.md#handle_info2).